Easy Taco Twist Casserole Recipe

 Start by boiling water for the noodles and start browning your hamburger.
 I used precooked and frozen ground beef so all I had to do was thaw it.

 Take a lot of prep work out of weeknight dinners and precook and freeze your cooked ground beef!
-Pull and defrost the ground beef to put in recipes like this for an easy weeknight dinner!
+Pull and defrost the ground beef from the freezer to put in this recipe for an easy weeknight dinner!
 (If you aren’t sure how to best do this, check out Freezing Cooked Ground Beef)

-Drain grease from the hamburger when cooked, and then add tomato sauce and taco seasoning to a pan.
+Add the tomato sauce and taco seasoning to a pan with the cooked ground beef.
 (I use my own taco seasoning grab the recipe -> here)

 After your noodles are done drain them and put them back into the pot.